-I've been lucky in the past - Mr's 10, 5 and 21m are big fans of bangers and have never been bothered by the noise, so we have always embraced Bonfire Night in all its glory.
-Some years we've even been fortunate enough to get a double dose - with displays in our town and at grandparents.
+I've been lucky in the past - all three of my boys are big fans of bangers and have never been bothered by the noise, so we have always embraced Bonfire Night in all its glory.

 Contains affiliate links - see our disclosure

-Luckily there are lots of ways we can celebrate at home without the displays.
+Luckily there are lots of ways for kids to celebrate at home without the displays.
 Here are some of our favourite firework-themed activities to give you some inspiration.

 Fireworks playdough